hyperledger/caliper/docs/v0.4.2/tutorials_fabric_existing.md

 __organizations__: A list of the Hyperledger Fabric organizations with identities and connection profiles associated with each organization

 ### A brief introduction to Common Connection Profiles (CCP)
 Common Connection Profiles are a file format by which all the Hyperledger Fabric SDKs can use to connect to a Hyperledger Fabric Network.
 As Caliper utilizes the fabric node sdk to connect to the network, caliper makes use of these connection profiles.
 Whoever is responsible for building a Hyperledger Fabric network should create these files.

 A Common Connection Profile will be organization specific.
 So each organization will have their own unique file.
 Again the network provider should provide a file for each organization.

 These profiles can come in 2 forms termed `static` or `dynamic` in the Hyperledger Fabric documentation.
 In summary `static` connection profiles contain all the information up front about the fabric network.
 It contains, amonst other things, all the peers, orderers and channels that exist.
-A `dynamic` connection profile is minimal usually containing (plus a client section to say which organization the client is in) just 1 or 2 peers of your organization for which the SDK will need to use discovery with in order to determine all the required information to be able to interact with the fabric network.
+A `dynamic` connection profile is minimal usually containing just 1 or 2 peers of your organization for which the SDK will need to use discovery with in order to determine all the required information to be able to interact with the fabric network.

 You will see that the `test-network` in fabric samples provides common connection profiles for each organization, and that they are dynamic connection profiles.

 ### Populating The Template File
 Following the test-network tutorial, a Common Connection Profile is generated as well as a set of identities for each organization.

 We will be using Org1 whose MSP id is `Org1MSP` to connect in this example, so there is no need to provide details about Org2 which is part of the test-network.
 Only having to provide a single organization is a very common pattern.

 #### Organizations
 Here we need to add information about the organization whose MSP id is `Org1MSP`.
 We need to provide a name, it's associated connection profile and at least 1 identity.

 The connection profile can be found in **fabric-samples** -> **test-network** -> **organizations** -> **peerOrganizations** -> **org1.example.com**.
 There are both json and yaml versions of this file, we will make use of  **connection-org1.yaml**.
 These connection profiles are what Hyperledger Fabric refer to as dynamic so they are expected to be used in conjunction with discovery, therefore we need to declare that this connection profile requires the use of discovery.

 The identity we will use will be `User1@org1.example.com`.

 The private key can be found in **fabric-samples** -> **test-network** -> **organizations** -> **peerOrganizations** -> **org1.example.com** -> **users** -> **User1** -> **msp** -> **keystore** -> **priv_sk**